-Which NFL stadiums will allow fans in Week 1
+Which NFL stadiums will allow fans in Week 7?

 NFC North

-Chicago Bears: In mid-August, the Bears and the city of Chicago agreed that “it’s not yet the right time” for fans to visit Soldier Field, though the team left open the possibility that spectators could return at some point this season.
+Chicago Bears: In mid-August, the Bears and the city of Chicago agreed “it’s not yet the right time” for fans to visit Soldier Field, though Bears Chairman George McCaskey told reporters in early September he is “very optimistic” there will be at least some fans in the stands at some point this season.
+In mid-September, however, Chicago Mayor Lori Lightfoot pegged the chances of that happening at less than 50 percent, saying the team had not sufficiently communicated its plans to the city.
+Last week, Lightfoot replied “we’ll see” when asked about fans attending Bears games.

-Detroit Lions: The Lions’ first two home games — against the Bears and Saints — will be played in an empty stadium.
+Detroit Lions: The Lions’ first two home games — against the Bears and Saints — were to be played in an empty stadium.
 Detroit’s third home game is not until Nov.
-1, and the team said it will reevaluate the situation before then.
+1, and it had hoped to be able to start allowing fans at that point.
+On Oct.
+2, however, the team sent fans who had purchased tickets for three November home games a letter saying those sales had been canceled.

-Green Bay Packers: The Packers’ will not have fans at Lambeau Field until at least their third home game, Nov.
-1 against the Vikings.
+Green Bay Packers: The Packers announced Oct.
+6 that fans will not be allowed at Lambeau Field indefinitely as coronavirus cases spike in the Green Bay area.

-Minnesota Vikings: The Vikings will play at least their first two home games — against the Packers and Titans — without fans present.
+Minnesota Vikings: Minnesota announced last week that its Week 6 game against the Falcons will be played in an empty stadium, though a limited number of team family members will be allowed in to test pandemic protocols.
+The Vikings said they hope to allow fans at some point this season.

 NFC South